-WordPress Blog: The WordPress Blog is a source of official announcements and news for the users of WordPress.
+WordPress Blogblog(versus network, site): The WordPress Blog is a source of official announcements and news for the users of WordPress.
 The core team uses this blog to announce releases and initiatives.
 The blog feed appears in the dashboard of WordPress installs.
 The WordPress blog is located at https://wordpress.org/news/.

-make/ui: The blog for the UI team.
+make/ui: The blog for the UIUIUser interface team.
 Much of the UI work is done under the umbrella of core, but make/ui is used for discussion of user testing and design issues.

 There are some important mailing lists for those who wish to follow core development:

-wp-svn: An announcement list of every commit to the WordPress codebase, which includes both the commit message and the actual patch of changes.
+wp-svn: An announcement list of every commit to the WordPress codebase, which includes both the commit message and the actual patchpatchA special text file that describes changes to code, by identifying the files and lines which are added, removed, and altered.
+It may also be referred to as a diff.
+A patch can be applied to a codebase for testing. of changes.
 Volume: There were more than 4,500 changes to WordPress in 2010, an average of about 10-15 per day.
 This fluctuates wildly depending on the phase of the development cycle, from 50 or more in a busy day to only a handful during a slow week.